Best Online Master’s Degrees in: Real Estate Management

 Those who earn a master’s degree in real estate management are qualified to pursue careers managing residential, commercial, and industrial properties.
 In these positions, they will oversee the day-to-day operations of income-producing properties and are responsible for financial statements, occupancy rates, development plans, contract negotiations, and more.
 Industries employing these types of mangers include the local government, offices of real estate agents and brokers, and lessors of real estate.

 According to the U.S. Bureau of Labor Statistics, the employment of property, real estate, and community association managers is projected to grow by 6% by 2020, which is slower than average for all occupations.
-The median annual salary of these types of managers was $51,480 in May 2010, with the top 10% earning more than $111,320 and the lowest 10% earning less than $26,180.
+The median annual salary of these types of managers was $51,480, with the top 10% earning more than $111,320 and the lowest 10% earning less than $26,180.
 While earning an advanced degree may increase your employability and salary, it is important to note that BLS statistics are not guarantees of either, as job availability and salary varies depending on factors such as experience, location, education level, economic conditions, and more.